CedricZhang9516/1S2SMuSim/README.md

 ## Quick start

-using the Build.sh and Run.sh one can easily build and run the entire simulation (assuming prerequisites above installed).
+Using Build.sh and Run.sh one can easily build and run the entire simulation (assuming prerequisites above installed).

 Run.sh provides an easy way to run the simulaiton. using